Gawlik promoted to Associate Head Coach, Kelsay joins staff as assistant

 No. 12 Oregon, Oregon State come to East Lansing.

-Gawlik's primary responsibility on the MSU staff is the mentoring of the defensive specialists.
-As a back-court standout at his alma mater, Pacific, Gawlik has brought his experience and tenacity to Michigan State, both of which have seemed to rub off on the Spartans on the competition floor.
+Gawlik started with the program in the fall of 2005 as a volunteer assistant coach and was elevated to a full-time assistant position the following year.
+His primary responsibility on the MSU staff is the mentoring of the defensive specialists.
 He also assists with the blockers on the team and specializes as a defensive coordinator for the Spartan coaching staff.

-Gawlik has impacted many players and has been a primary reason for the Spartans' play on the back line, including that of libero Allyson Karaba (2007-10).
+Gawlik has impacted many players in addition to Moster, and has been a primary catalyst for the Spartans' play on the back line.
+Prior to Moster, Gawlik tutored libero Allyson Karaba (2007-10).
 After seeing scarce playing time during her freshman year as a walk-on, Gawlik helped the sophomore tally 518 digs on the season, second-most in a single season in school history.
 She also ranked third in single-season school history with 4.39 digs per set, and she did so with scoring being reduced from 30 points to 25 points per set.
-Karaba ended her career trailing only Nicole Colaluca on both lists, an athlete that Gawlik has also mentored in his time at MSU.
+Karaba ended her career trailing only Nicole Colaluca on both lists, an athlete that Gawlik also mentored in his time at MSU.

 Gawlik, who earned a Master's degree in athletic administration from MSU in 2011, resides in East Lansing with his wife, Katie.